oscei303/AzureNetwork/scripts/README.md

 SSH into the control node and follow the steps below:
 - Copy the playbook file to ``/etc/ansible/playbooks``.
-- Update the ``/etc/ansible/host`` file to include the private IP of the Virtual Machine in which you are installing ELK.
-You specify which machine to run playbook in by creating ``[elk]`` group in ``/etc/ansible/host`` and adding the IP of the machine that is hosting ELK.
+- Update the ``/etc/ansible/host`` file to include the private IP of the Virtual Machine in which you are installing ELK
-- Run the playbook, and navigate to ``http://[ELK-VM-IP]:5601/app/kibana`` to check that the installation worked as expected.
+- Run the playbook, and navigate to  to check that the installation worked as expected.

+_TODO: Answer the following questions to fill in the blanks:_
+- _Which file is the playbook?
+Where do you copy it?_
+- _Which file do you update to make Ansible run the playbook on a specific machine?
+How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
+- _Which URL do you navigate to in order to check that the ELK server is running?

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._